-It's very hard to train our intuition to have an increasingly broad perspective.
-In the first world, we are pushed instead to have an increasingly narrow perspective, a specialization.
-To get perspective on the world outside of our specialization, we can't just read our favorite news and analysis sources and 'go along', because those are not our perspectives.
-They belong to other people.
-And one should be suspicious of someone who says something dogmatically, or who repeats things that 'everyone knows'.
-Don't let their insistence, which is perhaps their genuine conviction, persuade you.
-Persuasion of that kind is indeed a kind of violence, because you have to resist it to judge it.
-Still, we must resist the rhetoric, the conformity, the charisma, the group they're in, and the track-record of the messenger.
-The actual arguments must be considered on their own merits.
+We know we should be suspicious of someone who is bing dogmatic, or who treats the world like a bin of clichés, repeating things that 'everyone knows'.
+Don't let their insistence on normality, which is perhaps their genuine conviction, persuade you.
+Persuasion of that kind is indeed a kind of attack, even when we agree with it easily, because we have to resist it even to judge it properly.
+We must resist the rhetoric, the conformity, the charisma, the group they're in, and the track-record of the messenger.
+The presented clichéd arguments must be considered on their own merits, and questioned mercilessly.

 Although they aren't necessarily separate from nature, there are plenty of human artifacts-and-ideas that provide perspective.
 Some of them are rather surprising.

 Speaking of training your intuition: pay most attention when you are surprised at what people say.
 It doesn't matter whether they are wrong or not.
 If you look closely at your own surprise, and the cause of it, you will always learn something.
+The same if it makes you angry, or happy, or warm.

 Here's an example of one human artifact, or institution, whose very existence broadens our perspective.
-I'm not saying it's the biggest or most important, or anything like it.
+I'm not saying it's the biggest or most important, or anything like that.
 I'm just surprised how much perspective can be broadened just by considering its existence.

-I'm talking just now about the 'one big union', the IWW, or the Industrial Workers of the World.
+I sometimes consider the idea of the 'one big union', the IWW, or the Industrial Workers of the World.
 It inspired this essay for the several reasons, but here's one:

 There are 5 million deaths a year globally due to climate change.
 The richest countries of the global north are responsible for 90% of greenhouse gas emissions, including proxy emissions by making poorer countries do our factory work (much to everyone's detriment).
-Also, the global north consistently extracts 40 times as much wealth from the global south than any value or cash it delivers to the global south.
+Also, the global north consistently extracts 40 times as much wealth from the global south than any cash it delivers to the global south.
 In other words, the rich countries are responsible for global poverty, as well as poverty in their own countries.
 Which leads to death.
 It is a continuous extractive occupation, and it is violent, because it kills more people than even the horror and criminality of war.

-How to stop this?
 Well, we could join a global union of workers.

-This means we in the first world would join together to fight the exploitation of the third world, whether that's supporting worker power, fair trade, equity, peace, or cooperative ownership.
+This means we, in the first world, would join together to fight the exploitation of the third world -- whether that's supporting worker power, fair trade, equity, peace, or cooperative ownership.

 It's just something to consider, when looking for human artifacts that provide genuine perspective on our relationship to nature, and our individual and institutional behavior towards each other.